What is EPS?

 FAQ Section

-Why is EPS important for long-term investors?
+Why is EPS growth important for investors?

-How do share buybacks amplify EPS growth?
+How do share buybacks impact EPS growth?

 TIKR Takeaway